Reductive quotients of klt singularities: Lifting group actions to the iterated Cox ring

 \subsection{Lifting of group actions}

 In the last subsection, we defined the iteration of aff-local Cox rings.
-Item (4) of Proposition~\ref{prop:Cox-ring-iteration}, i.e., the fact that $(X^{(n)},x^{(n)}) \to (X,x)$ is a GIT-quotient by a solvable reductive group $S$ already implicitly uses the fact that certain group actions can be lifted to the spectra of Cox rings.
+Now, we turn to the fact that certain group actions can be lifted to the spectra of Cox rings.
 This property turns out to be the key for transferring statements about quotients of klt varieties $X$ (with trivial boundary) or even factorial ones to the case of a klt pair $(X,\Delta)$ (with nontrivial boundary).

-Thus in the following, we will investigate the lifting of actions of connected reductive groups to the spectra of iterated Cox rings.
 The main reference is~\cite[Sec 4.2.3]{ADHL15} in the classical case and~\cite[Sec.~4.1]{BM21} for generalized Cox rings.
-We recall here~\cite[Def.~4.2.3.1]{ADHL15} in our setting.